imranfawan/helm-charts/charts/k8s-secret-manager-operator/README.md

               --attach-policy-arn <IAM_ROLE_ARN> --approve
 ```

 Note that the IAM policy belonging to the <IAM_ROLE_ARN> must already exist in AWS and it must have permissions to read the desired secrets.
 This is required so that any service account created with this IAM service account is able to read the desired AWS secrets.
-Also ensure the <NAMESPACE> is the same namespace where the operator helm chart will be deployed to.
+Also ensure the IAM service account's namespace is in the same namespace as the operator's (steps below to deploy operator)

 ## Deploying the Helm Chart